 Finn from Adventure Time is the embodiment of this, as he's said to slay anything evil and will always help anyone in need.
 His love for being a hero can go a bit Yandere at times, but he always means well.

-Peter Griffin was this on Family Guy before Flanderization sets in.
+Peter Griffin was this before Flanderization sets in.
 While his irresponsibility caused a lot of trouble, he really did care for his family.
 In later seasons, he's a borderline Villain Protagonist who has killed several people.

 Jillian the Brainless Beauty can be just as dumb if not dumber than Peter, but she's also one of the nicest characters in the Crapsack World of Family Guy.